kaiserbergin/NBomber.Website/src/docs/docs/logging.md

 :::

 Serilog supports many data storages and corresponding sinks to save your logs.
-You can check out the whole list of provided sinks [here](https://github.com/serilog/serilog/wiki/Provided-Sinks).
+You can check out the [whole list of provided sinks](https://github.com/serilog/serilog/wiki/Provided-Sinks).

 Serilog logger is configured via LoggerConfiguration object.
 Here is a very basic example of changing minimum log level.